Dimer Models and Conformal Structures: Monge-Amp ere Equation and the Complex Structure

 \section{Monge-Amp\`ere Equation and the Complex Structure}

-In their work \cite{KeOk07} Kenyon and Okounkov showed that the complex Burgers equation induces a complex structure on the liquid domains, for further details see also \cite{KeHoney}.
-In our present work different aspects of complex structures provide, in a sense, a unifying theme for our study of the geometry of the limits of random surfaces within the dimer models.
-We will see many variants of this point of view in the surface tension, in the solutions to the Euler-Lagrange equations \eqref{ELbasic} as well as in the liquid domains and the Beltrami equations they support.
+In their work \cite{KeOk07} Kenyon and Okounkov pointed out that the complex Burgers equation induces a complex structure on liquid domains of any dimer model.
+For further details see also \cite{KeHoney}.
+In a sense, for our study the natural complex structure is a starting point as well as a unifying theme.
+We will develop the many different aspects of the complex structures to reach a detailed understanding of the geometry of the limits of random surfaces within the general dimer models.
+We will see many variants of this point of view in the surface tension, in the minimizers of the variational problem \eqref{ELbasic} as well as in the geometry of liquid domains and the Beltrami equations the domains support.

+In addition, what makes the Beltrami equations particularly useful for the study of the frozen boundaries of liquid domains is that, as we shall see, the solutions to these equations admit continuous extensions to the boundary, a feature not apparent in other methods describing the liquid domains or frozen boundaries.

+The purpose of the present Section is, starting from the Euler-Lagrange equation \eqref{ELsigma}, to build up the machinery necessary to describe and understand these questions, including the geometry of frozen boundaries in general dimer models.
+First, we develop in Subsections \ref{ELBeltrami} - \ref{universal} the intimate connection between the minimizers of \eqref{ELbasic} and the appropriate Beltrami equations.
+Then in Subsection \ref{surface}, we study the boundary behaviour of the surface tension $\sigma$ and its gradient.
+This is one of the keys in controlling the Beltrami equation, see Sections \ref{B+hodo} and \ref{propersec}.
+Understanding the delicate boundary behaviour of $\nabla \sigma$ is essential also for the methods developed in Section \ref{section:minimality}, for showing that functions $h$ in the admissible class $\mathscr{A}_{N}(\Omega,h_0)$ we construct are actually minimizers of the variational problem (\ref{ELbasic}).